ProgrammerIn-wonderland/alicenet/README.md

 once you declare all your options, go and make that request `request.makeRequest()`

-all your outputs will start with `response`, so if you want the body of your response, and you want to print it, `std::cout << response.responseData`
+all your outputs will be in the `response` struct, so if you want the body of your response, and you want to print it, `std::cout << response.response.Data`

 if you want to know if your response was sucessful
 ```cpp